^

 "These results confirm the presence of productive in vivo gene editing by EDIT-101, therapeutic levels of CEP290 protein expression, and improved cone photoreceptor function."

-This small study demonstrated a high safety profile and improved photoreceptor function after administering EDIT-101 to participants.
-These results "support further in vivo studies of CRISPR-Cas9 gene editing for the treatment of inherited retinal degenerations caused by the IVS26 CEP290 variant and other genetic causes."
+This small study demonstrated a high safety profile and improved photoreceptor function after EDIT-101 was administered to participants.
+These results “support further in vivo studies of CRISPR-Cas9 gene editing for the treatment of inherited retinal degenerations caused by the IVS26 CEP290 variant and other genetic causes.”

-Areas worthy of further investigation include the finding that improved cone function after therapy does not equate to improved visual acuity, which is a clinically relevant measure.
-Second, earlier intervention may produce better results.
-Finally, if both copies of the gene are targeted, the therapeutic benefit may be greater.
+Areas worthy of further investigation include the finding that improved cone function after therapy does not equate to improved visual acuity, which is a clinically meaningful measure.
+Second, earlier intervention may yield better results.
+Finally, targeting both copies of the gene may result in greater therapeutic benefit.

 You are reporting a typo in the following text: